kwame-mintah/notes-md/learning-paths/devops-engineer/02-devops-engineer-cheat-sheet.md

 - Multiple response:
  - Has two or more correct responses out of five or more response options

 After provide the correct answer to the question with a source to the answer.

+Before asking the first question, list in-scope AWS services and features for the exam and ensure they match the official exam guide found.

 ```